Amitnale007/Image-Proccessing/README.md

 # Image-Proccessing
-Requirements:
+Requirements:(only for linux)
-1]Need to download magick tool from below link https://imagemagick.org/archive/binaries/magick
+1]Need to download magick tool from given link https://imagemagick.org/archive/binaries/magick

 2]Place all files into same folder and compile the IMGopr.cpp file and execute object code file.